How to Pick the Jockey Box That's Right for You

 2) How many taps do you want?
 Would you like to be able to serve 1, 2, or up to 4 different kegs at the same time from a single jockey box?

-3) Who’s gonna be pouring, or operating, your jockey box—a bartender, or guests serving themselves?
+3) Who’s going to be pouring, or operating, your jockey box—a bartender, or guests serving themselves?

 - Our stainless steel belted editions lend themselves well to controlled environments, where style and branding are appreciated.
 They also include the option to custom-wrap them in permanent vinyl (think: vehicle wraps) or removable magnetic decals.